NZN/UIViewController-Modal/README.md

 [CocoaPods](http://cocoapods.org) is the recommended way to add UIViewController-Modal to your project.

-* Add a pod entry for UIViewController-Modal to your Podfile `pod 'UIViewController-Modal', '~> 0.0.1'`
+* Add a pod entry for UIViewController-Modal to your Podfile `pod 'UIViewController-Modal'`
 * Install the pod(s) by running `pod install`.

 ### Source files